kestra-io/docs/docs/administrator-guide/monitoring/README.md

 ---
 # Monitoring & Alerting

-Kestra will start a monitoring endpoint on port 8081 by default.
+Kestra will deploy a monitoring endpoint on port 8081 by default.
 (You can change this port with [configuration options](../configuration) `endpoints:.all.port`)

-This monitoring endpoint will expose some helpful route in order to monitor Kestra:
+This monitoring endpoint will expose some helpful routes in order to monitor Kestra:

 ## Prometheus
-If you have any [Prometheus](https://prometheus.io/) monitoring systems, Kestra expose this endpoint `/prometheus`
+If you have any [Prometheus](https://prometheus.io/) monitoring systems, Kestra exposes this endpoint `/prometheus`